stibbons1990/hex/docs/blog/posts/2024-12-31-migrating-unifi-controller-to-kubernetes.md

     $ kubectl scale -n unifi deployment unifi --replicas=1
     ```

-If some of the access point show up as **Offline**, this may be incorrect.
+If some of the access points show up as **Offline**, this may be incorrect.
 Check whether
 they are accessible via SSH, that their configuration (`cfg/mgmt`) points to the correct
 IP address (the `LoadBalancer` IP for the `unifi-svc` service) and that they report
 themselves as `Connected` when running `info` in their shell: